tajmone/lemon-grove/README.md

 There are many variations of the original Lemon code circulating over the Internet, and it's quite common to find tutorials and examples that rely on tweaked versions of Lemon, often in conjunction with other tools (like [re2c]).

 To avoid confusion, in this project all examples are kept together with the Lemon version for which they were designed.
 Different versions of Lemon (forks, ports, etc.) will be kept in separate folders, and each version will have its own `examples/` subfolder.
 The idea is to keep the Lemon Grove tidy and well structured, so that its users can easily distinguish which version of Lemon is where, and how to find examples for that specific version.

+The [`sliced/` subfolder][slcd] contains a [de-amalgamated] version of Lemon, i.e. the single `lemon.c` source file is split into separate modules (23 files), like it used to be originally.
+Anyone interested in studying or porting the Lemon source code will find it easier to work on these individual modules, instead of the official single-file source (&gt;5600 lines).

+Since de-amalgamation is done via a custom tool ([Lemon Slicer]) and derived from the code found in the `lemon/` folder, the Lemon sources in the `sliced/` folder will always mirror the code from the `lemon/` folder.
+Whenever the latter is updated, the former gets updated too.

 # Lemon Links